shjee-afridi/animediscordbot/README.md

-# 🤖 AnimeDiscord & HentaiDiscord Bot
+# 🤖 AnimeDiscord Bot

-## 🌟 The Ultimate Cross-Advertising Discord Bot for Anime & Hentai Communities
+## 🌟 The Ultimate Cross-Advertising Discord Bot for Anime Communities

 ### 📋 Overview

-Our Discord bot is the perfect companion to **[AnimeDiscord.com](https://www.animediscord.com/)** - the premier directory for anime and hentai Discord servers.
+Our Discord bot is the perfect companion to **[AnimeDiscord.com](https://www.animediscord.com/)** - the premier directory for anime Discord servers.
 This powerful bot creates a seamless bridge between your Discord server and our website, enabling automated cross-promotion and community growth through intelligent server advertising.

 ---